celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 ## Conclusion
  In this tutorial, we have explained the process of deploying a Celo dApp to the Celo network using web3py.
 By following the examples provided, you should be able to deploy Celo dapp to Celo network with web3py

+## About the Author

+Jimoh Yusuf is a web3 developer and a data scientist with a passion of learning.
+I will be glad to connect with people who share have same ambition as me on Twitter handle @YusufJi30148537